Larry SutkerPresident

 Jan moved to Lexington, VA in 1990 after living in both Chapel Hill, NC and Storrs, CT.
 Both her daughter, Allyson and son, Ben were Bat/Bar Mitzvah at THOI.
 Jan has a Master’s Degree in Public Health from UNC-Chapel Hill and is the Director of Health Promotion at Washington and Lee University.
 She has served on many boards in Lexington including Woods Creek Montessori and Healthy Foods Market.
 Jan is delighted to serve on the Temple House of Israel board!

-Alan BerglandMember At Large
+Alan GoldsmithMember At Large

 Richard YoungTrustee